-The Honorable County Executive, Joanne M. Mahoney and Honorable Members of the County Legislature County of Onondaga, New York
+The Honorable County Executive, Joanne M. Mahoney, Honorable Members of the County Legislature and Honorable County Comptroller Robert E. Antonacci County of Onondaga, New York:

-Report on the Financial Statements
+Report on Financial Statements

-We have audited the accompanying financial statements of the governmental activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the County of Onondaga, New York (the "County"), as of and for the year ended December 31, 2013, and the related notes to the financial statements, which collectively comprise the County's basic financial statements as listed in the Table of Contents.
+We have audited the accompanying financial statements of the governmental activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the County of Onondaga, New York (the County), as of and for the year ended December 31, 2014, and the related notes to the financial statements, which collectively comprise the County's basic financial statements as listed in the Table of Contents.